What does the colour of your period blood mean?

 Let us find out, one by one, what the reds mean.

-A dark brown colour colour usually appears at the beginning of the period cycle when the flow of blood is comparatively lighter than the succeeding stages.
+A dark brown color usually appears at the beginning of the period cycle when the flow of blood is comparatively lighter than the succeeding stages.
 In some cases of menstruation, the uterus lining sheds at a slower rate.
 This means that the uterus is not cleaned each month and the leftover uterine lining is then carried onto the next menstrual cycle.
 So, in the next cycle, when the bleeding starts, it is usually dark brown in color.
 This is a completely normal and healthy phenomenon.

 A bright red blood colour signifies the shedding of the new uterine lining.
 The flow of menstrual blood can be quite heavy during this time.
 In such a scenario, there isn’t any leftover blood from your previous menstrual cycle, and it shouldn’t be a cause for alarm.
 It is an indication of you being in the best of menstrual health.
 It is a state of sheer over achievement!